darkghost24/Resume-Maker-Using-Python/README.md

 # Resume-Maker-Using-Python

->>	Creating a graphical user interface Python project involves several steps.
-Below is a guide using the tkinter library, which is a standard Python 	library for creating GUIs.
-We will build a basic template for a GUI application, which you can customize for your specific project.

->>
-Here is the process

-1. Set Up Your Python Environment:
-Ensure you have Python installed on your computer.
-You can download it from python.org.

-2. Import the tkinter Library:
-You don't need to install tkinter separately as it comes with the standard Python library.

-3. Create the Main Window:
-Initialize the main window of your application.

-4. Add Widgets:
-Add various widgets like labels, buttons, entry fields, etc.

-5. Define Widget Actions:
-Define what happens when the user interacts with the widgets.

-6. Run the Main Event Loop:
-Start the main event loop that waits for user interaction.

->>
-Here is the code..

 import tkinter as tk
 from tkinter import ttk
-from tkinter import messagebox class ResumeMaker:
+from tkinter import messagebox

+class ResumeMaker:
     def __init__(self, root):
         self.root = root